Operation Clean Sweep: Multi-Agency Effort to Remove Derelict Boats and Protect South Florida Waterways

 FWC says it can cost the state up to $24,000 to remove and destroy just one derelict vessel.

 FWC has launched the Vessel Turn In Program (VTIP) where boaters with at-risk and derelict boats can apply to have their vessel removed for free.
-This program could help a boat owner avoid stiff penalties and fees, including jail time.
+This program might help a boat owner avoid stiff penalties and fees, including jail time.
 You can apply for the program on the FWC website here.

 As of Tuesday, more than 90 applications had been approved.